 A stunning coastal ride from Newcastle to Edinburgh passing numerous iconic castles, breathtaking scenery and nature reserves.
-One of the easiest of the country’s long distance cycle routes, there is a great selection of independent hostels and bunkhouses offering low cost accommodation along the way.
+Castles and Coasts is one of the easiest of the country’s long-distance cycle routes, there is a great selection of independent hostels and bunkhouses offering low-cost accommodation along the way.

-The Coast and Castles Route (South): An overview
+The Coast & Castles Route (South): An overview

 A choice of route options